jwass91/drf-eng-app/README.md

 View the app live [here](http://jwass91.github.io/drf-eng-app).

+Or, run the app locally using `npm start`.

 ### Part 1

 My take on a creative way to render a circle in the browser was to create a circle out of a bunch of divs with fixed positions.
 Even though the circle's edges are a little rough, I thought this was a cool way to create my circle.
 It's obviously a lot easier to create the circle by just giving the div a `border-radius` of `50%` and my "circle points" are circles themselves, but for my main circle, I wanted to be more creative.